andi611/Character-Based-Language-Model/Readme.md

-# Digital Signal Processing: Character-based Language Model
+# Digital Signal Processing: Character-Based Language Model

 ## Introduction
-- A character-based language model **implemented in C++**
+- A character-based language model build with the **SRILM toolkit**,
-- A character-based language model build with the with the **SRILM toolkit**
+- Plus, a viterbi-based decoding process of the language model **implemented in C++**.
 - Given ZhuYin-mixed sequences obtained from an imperfect acoustic models with phoneme loss, reconstruct and decode the correct sentence using a character-based language model, this language model can be construct with the SRILM toolkit or this C++ implementation.
 - Goal:
     - Given ZhuYin-mixed sequences: 讓 他 十分 ㄏ怕 / 只 ㄒ望 ㄗ己 明ㄋ 度 別 再 這ㄇ ㄎ命 了